nickchase/k0s/docs/examples/oidc/oidc-cluster-configuration.md

       oidc-username-claim: email # we use email token claim field as a username
 ```

-Use the configuration as a starting point.
+Use this configuration as a starting point.
 Continue with [configuration guide](../../configuration.md) for finishing k0s cluster installation.

 ## OpenID Connect based authorisation